Latent-Graph Learning for Disease Prediction: Method

 We use our Latent-Graph learning to perform node classification.
 Given a set of $N$ patients and associated set of multi-modal features $ \textbf{X} \in \mathbb{R}^{N \times d_{1}} $, the task is to predict the corresponding labels $y_i, i=1\dots N$.
 To this end, we build a classification model composed by few graph convolutional layers followed by a fully connected layer to predict the patient label.
 To build the graph $\textbf{A}$ with our latent-graph learning module, our model simply requires the full patient feature vectors $X$.
 In particular, we make use of the spatial GC layer defined as:

-where $\textbf{D}$ is a normalization matrix with $d_{ii} = \sum_{ij} a_{ij}$, $\mathbf{H_{l}}$ is the output activation of the previous layer, and $W$ are the model filters to be learnt.
+where $\sigma$ is a non-linear activation function, $\textbf{D}$ is a normalization matrix with $d_{ii} = \sum_{ij} a_{ij}$, $\mathbf{H}_{l}$ is the output activation of the previous layer, and $W$ are the model filters to be learnt.
 As mentioned before, both the latent-graph learning and classification MLPs are trained in an end to end manner.